josefmonje/basic-javascript-and-jquery/chapter4.md

 ### Next

-* Learn how to iterate in JS
+* Learn how to loop and iterate through variables